gosling-lang/gosling-react-example/README.md

 npm add gosling.js higlass pixi.js
 ```

-> **Note** The compatible versions of React and React Dom is behind their current versions.
+> **Note** The compatible versions of React and React Dom are behind their current versions.
 If their versions in your `package.json` file are higher than `16.13.1`, you need to use lower versions:
-> ```
+> ```sh
 > npm add react@16.13.1 react-dom@16.13.1 react-scripts@4.0.2
 > ```
-> If you were using 18.0.0 or higher versions, you will need to edit your codes reflecting the major version change.
+> If you were using 18.0.0 or higher versions, you will need to edit your codes reflecting the major version change of React.
 For example, see https://stackoverflow.com/questions/46566830/how-to-use-create-react-app-with-an-older-react-version.

 Add the following stylesheet to `public/index.html`:
 ```html